The Cool Kids (TV series): Development

 On September 5, 2017, it was announced that Fox had given the production a pilot order.
 The pilot was written by Charlie Day and Paul Fruchbom with Kevin Abbott set to serve as showrunner if the pilot was ordered to series.
 Executive producers are set to include Day, Abbott, Rob McElhenney, Glenn Howerton, and Nick Frenkel with Fruchbom co-executive producing.
-Production companies involved with the pilot include 20th Century Fox Television and FX Productions.
+Production companies involved with the pilot include 20th Century Fox Television and FXP.
 On November 16, 2017, it was announced that Don Scardino would direct the pilot.

 On May 9, 2018, it was announced that Fox had given the production a series order.
 A few days later, it was announced that the series would premiere in the fall of 2018 and air on Fridays at 8:30 P.M.
 On June 12, 2018, it was reported that Patrick Walsh was replacing Abbott in the role of showrunner and was also joining the series as an executive producer.
 On June 28, 2018, it was announced that the series would premiere on September 28, 2018.
 On October 19, 2018, it was announced that Fox had ordered an additional nine episodes of the series, bringing the first season total up to twenty-two episodes.
 The series finale aired on May 10, 2019.